 Lunch – Lechon at Zubuchon

 Lechon isn’t uniquely Filipino.
 It’s originally a Spanish word (lechón) that refers to a roasted suckling pig.
-Lechon is most likely served in special occasions such as birthdays, graduations, Christmas and fiestas (town festivals).
+Lechon is most likely served on special occasions such as birthdays, graduations, Christmas and fiestas (town festivals).
 The pig skewered on a large bamboo stick, roasted over a pit filled with charcoal for hours, and drenched in oil.
-Such cooking process makes the pork skin crunchy, which is what Filipinos enjoy the most.
+Such a cooking process makes the pork skin crunchy, which is what Filipinos enjoy the most.
 And in the Philippines, the best lechon you can ever find is in Cebu city.

 We took a cab even though it’s just a few meters away from Ayala Center.
 We were less adventurous at that time because we’re already hungry.
 We just let the driver go figure it out and take us there.
 We arrived in Escario Central and quickly saw the red Zubuchon pig at the corner.
-Not much people dined in, it’s too late for lunch that’s why.
+Not many people dined in, it’s too late for lunch that’s why.
 “It’s gonna be a good, tranquil lunch for us, “ we both agreed.

 He also loves lechon as much as I do.
 I started teasing around that we could get half a kilo of lechon for each of us.
 Of course, we wouldn’t.
 “Maybe one-fourth?” he added.
 The waiter then suggested we share one-fourth kilo of lechon.
 Sharing didn’t sound like good news for hubby, but I assured him, after having one-fourth kilo serving of lechon just for myself in CnT, I trust the waiter’s advice.
 Alongside with lechon, we also ordered a full plate of stir-fried rice, a bowlful of pumpkin soup and a leche flan (a dessert, an egg caramel to be exact).
-I got curious with Zubuchon’s kamias shake so I took it as my thirst quencher.
-Kamias is essentially a tropical fruit grown from bilimbi tree (or also called as cucumber tree or tree sorrel).
+I got curious about Zubuchon’s kamias shake so I took it as my thirst quencher.
+Kamias is essentially a tropical fruit grown from bilimbi tree (or also called cucumber tree or tree sorrel).
 It is typically used as a sour agent for a few Filipino dishes.
 I thought the said drink could be as extremely sour as my equally favorite green mango shake.
-Surprisingly it wasn’t, and even more the taste complemented well with lechon’s oozing greasiness.
+Surprisingly it wasn’t, and even more, the taste complemented well with lechon’s oozing greasiness.